bamcdougall/digitalMusicDistribution/index.md

 ---

+## New Disrupting Platform

+### [Distrokid](https://distrokid.com/) changes pricing for distribution by musicians to aggregating stores, e.g. iTunes, Amazon

+* Existing Competitor Pricing Model:  per track or per album fees with revenue sharing
+* New Pricing Model:  Low annual subscription fee with unlimited uploads & no revenue sharing $\Longrightarrow$ more earned income goes directly to artist

+---

 ## Conclusions

+* Live performance is dominant revenue stream for musicians excluding composers, classical, and jazz musicians
 * Recorded music is less than 1/3 of total revenue stream for musicians excluding composers, classical, and jazz musicians
-* Live performance is dominant revenue stream for musicians excluding composers, classical, and jazz musicians
-* Bandcamp may be best platform for distributing digital music sales by an independent musician without strong label backing
+* Bandcamp may be best platform for direct digital music sales by an independent musician without strong label backing
+* Distrokid may be best platform for digital music distribution to dominant online sales platforms, e.g. Itunes, Amazon Music
+* Detailed Recommendations are shown in following two slides

+---

+## Detailed Recommendations (Page 1 of 2)

+* Establish distribution account on [Distrokid](https://distrokid.com/) for distribution of digital music
+* Establish either label or artist presence on [Bandcamp](https://bandcamp.com/fair_trade_music_policy) for direct sales and for creating digital download codes
+*

+---

+## Detailed Recommendations (Page 2 of 2)
+* Develop touring network within social network

+1. Leverage musicans within social network that live in different cities book club dates for your performance
+2. Stay with those musicians to reduce cost of touring
+3. Provide similar resources to those musicans in your hometown

+* Target merchandising for sales at live performances

+1. Generate 4 pg CD jacket that enables digital downloads, but sells at cost of physical CD
+2. Front page - Musician portrait or typical cover art
+3. Inside left page - Intentionally blank for autograph by artist
+4. Inside right page - License code that enables single-use download of single track or album
+5. Back page - Additional artwork and legal disclosures
+6. Package CD jacket in cellophane wrapper
+7. Format enables music sales, but less cumbersome than actual CDs